 In exchange, more than 65 painters, photographers, illustrators and engravers selected at the Salon d’Automne are invited annually to exhibit their work at the National Art Center in Tokyo.

 In 2015, a dynamic and new artistic exchange with Belarus was organized jointly with Belgazprombank and the Embassy of Belarus in France, and thanks to the initiative of the Minsk-born Franco-Belorussian painter Elena Makovka and the president of the Emergence section Michel Dankner.
 The result was the Salon d’Automne of Minsk which took place that same year.

 Last year, the paintings of a delegation of Belarusian painters were exhibited at the Salon d’Automne in Paris.
 In exchange, French painters have exhibited their work at the Museum of Art in Minsk.

-Paphos, the 3rd largest city in Cyprus and the European Capital of Culture for 2017 will host a collective work by 60 artists selected by the Salon d’Automne together with 30 Cypriot artists from Turkey for a symbolic exhibition in December 2017.
+Paphos, the 3rd largest city in Cyprus and the European Capital of Culture for 2017 will host a collective work by 60 artists selected by the Salon d’Automne together with 30 cypriot artists (20 grec cypriot and 10 turc cypriot for a symbolic exhibition in December 2017.